| Nathan

 – a place for discovery, observation, and meditation.
 Ultimately,

+my task is to amaze the watcher.
 It is very important to me to maintain a continual open dialogue

 with my materials and process; that I am constantly questioning